Developing a Missional Approach: Being Sent into the World as Jesus was Sent

 The Missional Church

 About twenty years ago, a few writers began using the word “missional” to describe our response to this call of Jesus to be sent into the world, and now dozens of books have been written and conferences offered.
-Many Christians in New Zealand and elsewhere are asking what it looks to be missional today.
+Many Christians are asking what it looks to be missional today.
 These books and conferences focus on the mission of God, what God is up to in the world and our invitation to be part of it.

 One helpful way to think about this question is to ask yourself what you consider to be the heart of Jesus’ ministry as described in the Gospels.
 Do you see Jesus primarily as a healer?
 As a gentle, compassionate person who interacted with the marginalized and helped them feel welcomed and loved?
 When you read the Gospels, do you resonate with Jesus as the wise teacher who trained his disciples?
 The one who proclaimed the Gospel?
 The one who confronted powerful people?